hyperspy/hyperspy/doc/user_guide/signal2d.rst

 Signal2D Tools
 **************

-The methods described in this section are only available for one-dimensional signals in the Signal1D class.
+The methods described in this section are only available for two-dimensional signals in the Signal2D class.

 Two dimensional signal registration (alignment)
 -----------------------------------------------